The City of Kingston's Form-Based Zoning Code

 If you have a corner lot, how do you determine if the setback is a rear setback or go by two side side backs? since I have two streets surround the lot?

-nonamesecurity asked 6 months ago
+nonamesecurity asked about 1 year ago

 Hi - good question.
 That would be determined by the street hierarchy as laid out in Sec 405.22 .C.3.
 Feel free to reach out and I would be glad to review this specific situation with you.
 Thanks, Bartek